-A new GLO Discussion Paper shows that the optimal policy response to Covid-19 depends both on the configuration of the contact network and the tolerated infection incidence.
-The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that … Continue reading
+A new GLO Discussion Paper studies online food ordering which tops online orders and creates millions of food delivery rider jobs/gigs in mainland China.
+The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an … Continue reading

-A new GLO Discussion Paper using data for Germany finds that negative emotions are statistically and significantly associated with the respondent’s immigration concerns.
-The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international … Continue reading
+A new GLO Discussion Paper finds that import competition affects fertility through reduced earnings, though differently for male and female workers.
+The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and … Continue reading